 Sketching Neotropical Birds is a course that builds upon (and comes bundled with) Christine’s foundational courses, Sketching Backyard Birds for Beginners and Stick Figures to Songbirds in Sixty Minutes.

 Monthly Live Workshops

-This course will include a new workshop each month for a year, starting in January 2021.
+This course includes a new workshop each month for a year, starting in January 2021.
 The workshops are taught live online to encourage participation with students but can be watched at any time in the future at one’s leisure.
 They average 90 minutes and introduce the basic biology, ecology, and anatomy of the month’s featured family of birds followed by a step-by-step drawing demonstration and a question and answer session with students sharing their drawings.